Resolution Management Conference in Arizona

 Now, not all Resolution Management Conferences are handled in exactly the same way.
 Some judges have their own preference in how they conduct those hearings.
 You will receive a notice from the court setting the date and time you need to be present for the conference.
 You need to read that notice carefully to determine if the court intends for the parties to testify and present other evidence at that conference.

 In a large majority of these hearings, the notice will indicate evidence will not be presented at the hearing.
-If this is the case for you, the only thing the judge wants to know about is the nature of the disputes between the parties and how the court can help to get those disputes resolved or schedule the case for trial.
-If there are pending motions filed by either spouse, such as Motion to Temporary Orders, the court will likely rule on those motions at this conference.
+If this is the case for you, the only thing the judge wants to know about is the nature of the disputes between the parties and how the court can help get those disputes resolved or schedule the case for trial.
+If there are pending motions filed by either spouse, such as a Motion for Temporary Orders, the court will likely rule on those motions at the conference.